daisyjanejohnson/learning-journal/computers-notes.md

 ### Hardware and Software

-- **Hardware**: All of the things you see inside a computng device such as circuits, chips, wires, speakers, plugs, etc.
+- **Hardware**: All of the things you see inside a computing device such as circuits, chips, wires, speakers, plugs, etc.
 - **Software**: All of the things you don't see.
 The computer programs, or code, running on the machine.
 Can be anything from apps and games, to web pages.

 #### How does the Hardware and Software interact together?